 Although at times counter-intuitive, how products and services are priced and packaged can actually improve the customer experience.
 Such was the case with the Magic Your Way pricing strategy at Walt Disney World, where consumers were given a vast amount of choice after years of forcing them into certain behaviors.
 Leading with the consumer when developing the strategy itself is the first step to using price to improve the experience, but equally important is how prices and packages are communicated, the ease with a purchase can be made, and the perceived value for price paid.

-Protect the Brand
+7. Protect the brand

 A good pricing strategy builds upon brand equity.
 Feeling gouged – for any aspect of the experience – deteriorates brand equity.
 But so does a fire sale.
 Selling products and services significantly below their standard price, or expected standard price based on industry comparisons, will make consumers second guess the quality that will be provided.
 Consider Groupon Reserve.
 In an attempt to go after higher-end consumers, Groupon has partnered with upscale restaurants to offer significant discounts to Groupon customers.
 While the offers may indeed bring in new guests who have not previously dined at the restaurant, you cannot help but wonder if loyal guests will be concerned about whom the potential clientele may be, or if their own status is now diminished.

 Other principles may apply to your organization.
 These we have found to be beneficial across a number of service industries, and hopefully, can be a guiding light for you as well.